Natural Wine in Wroclaw

 Pijalni Wino & Bistro

 The heart of Wroclaw's natural wine scene.
-An exceptional curated list of 50+ natural wines available by the glass through Coravin preservation — meaning you can explore everything from a rare Georgian amber to a delicate Austrian Grüner without committing to a full bottle.
+An exceptional curated list of natural wines available by the glass through Coravin preservation (80+ labels, rotating weekly) — meaning you can explore everything from a rare Georgian amber to a delicate Austrian Grüner without committing to a full bottle.
 Chef Tomek Wencek's food (trained at Michelin-starred restaurants in Barcelona) is serious enough to match the wine.
 Google 4.8 stars.
 This is where wine professionals in Wroclaw drink when they're off duty.

 Restaurants with Great Natural Wine Lists